How to Unlock Ranked Matches in Dota 2

 Although Dota 2 is a game that you can play casually and still enjoy yourself, most people prefer matchmaking.
 These games are more intense due to their competitiveness.
 However, Valve has made a system that would prevent absolute newbies from participating in ranked games.

 Before you can start playing ranked games, there are a few prerequisites that you should meet.
 For example, you need to have a certain number of unranked games and account levels.
 Our readers often ask us what level can you play ranked in Dota 2?
 We will explain that in the article and point out several other things.

 What level can you play ranked in Dota 2?

 To play ranked in Dota 2, you need to have an account level of 20.
-This can be done by playing arcade and normal games.
+This can be done by playing arcade and normal games (also see ranked vs unranked matches in Dota 2).
 Before you can participate in the ranked games, you will also need to play 10 calibration matches.
 Based on them, you will be assigned a specific MMR, and you will be placed in a tier according to your skill.

 Keep in mind that your skill assessment will start prior to calibration games.
-The algorithm will also check your unranked stats and will use them as the starting point when assessing your ranked matchmaking rating.
+The algorithm will also check your unranked stats and will use them as the starting point when assessing your ranked matchmaking rating in dota 2.
 There is also an MMR for unranked games, but it is hidden.

 What are the other requirements?

 Besides having an appropriate account level, you will need to meet a few other requirements: